-Education Through Music (ETM) integrates vocal music lessons with critical thinking games to teach the fundamentals of pitch and rhythm.
-Through weekly music workshops, ETM improves students’ pattern recognition, social skills, and teamwork abilities.
-ETM is offered to every K-3 student in the Ojai Valley, including selected special-needs classes.
+At the core of the BRAVO program are weekly Education Through Music (ETM) classes for every Transitional Kindergartner through Third Grader, including children with special needs.
+This integrates vocal music with critical thinking games to teach the fundamentals of pitch and rhythm.
+It enhances social skills and uses a great deal of movement.
+Through weekly music workshops, ETM improves students’ pattern recognition, stabilization, and teamwork abilities.
 The program ensures that young students continue to have access to music education by replacing the once-standard music classes that have since disappeared from public school curricula.

 The Festival’s BRAVO music education program is made possible by many generous donors and welcomes your support.
 For more information on BRAVO, please contact the Festival office at 805 646 2094 or email@example.com.

 Special thanks to the CA Arts Council for their support of BRAVO!’s Artist Residencies